 Couscous: A kind of pasta that looks like gorse ground grain.
 It is typically enjoyed as a side dish for stews and other foods in North Africa.

-Fattoush: It is a Levantine salad made with toasted pieces of flatbread combined with various vegetables like tomatoes, cucumbers, peppers, radishes.
+Fattoush: It is a Levantine salad made with toasted pieces of flatbread combined with various vegetables like tomatoes, cucumbers, peppers, and radishes.

 Feta Cheese: A white Greek cheese made of sheep milk or a mixture of sheep and goat milk and cured in brine.
 It is a crumbly aged cheese used as a table cheese.
 It is served in many ways, like in salads or as an appetizer drizzled with olive oil and oregano, spicy feta spread (tyrokafteri), baked, or grilled appetizers.
 It is also used in cooking phyllo-based pastries, notably in spanakopita (spinach pie) and the tyropita (cheese pie).

 Feta is a product of a protected destination of origin in the European Union.
-According to the relevant legislation, only cheeses made in the traditional way and particular areas of Greece can be called feta.
+According to the relevant legislation, only cheeses made in the traditional way and in particular areas of Greece can be called feta.
 Everything else has to be marked as “white cheese.”
 Similar white, brined cheeses made traditionally in the Eastern Mediterranean and around the Black Sea and other countries, often of cow’s milk (partly or wholly), are sometimes also called feta.

 Hummus: A dip or spread made from chickpeas, tahini, olive oil, lemon juice, and garlic.
 It is popular in the Middle East and the Mediterranean, where it is often served as a meze starter with pita or toasted crusty bread.